 Dog breeding business income will depend on many factors, including the number of litters, pedigrees, breed of the dog being sold, and even the dogs’ purpose, like whether they’re intended to be show dogs, working dogs, or pets.
 Salary.com reports that dog breeders make an average salary of $52,549, though salaries most often range between $46,743 and $58,801.

 Some of the best dogs to breed in terms of profit, according to K9ofmine.com include:

 - Pharaoh Hound

 Things to consider before starting a dog breeding business

 While it’s justifiable to breed quality dogs that are in demand, you’ll also need to think about each of the puppies’ futures.
 Carefully choosing homes is a good step toward ensuring that your puppies have good lives.
-However, as life circumstances change, it’s still possible for the dogs that you’ve bred to end up in undesirable situations.
+However, as life circumstances change, it’s still possible for the dogs you’ve bred to end up in undesirable situations.
 Consider implementing an offer where you’ll always be willing to take back a dog that you’ve bred.
-This can help to ensure that the dogs from your program will always have a good home to go to, reducing the chances of them ever ending up in a shelter or rescue.
+This can help ensure that the dogs from your program will always have a good home to go to, reducing their chances of ever ending up in a shelter or rescue.